TMoCo/TMoCo/README.md

-Hi, welcome to my GitHub space.
+Hi, welcome to my GitHub space 👋

 Feel free to explore my past projects and reuse their source code.
-If used outside of your own personal project, please remember to accredit the code appropriately.
+If used outside of your own personal project, please remember to accredit the code appropriately. 👍

-I'm a trainee software engineer at the BBC with key interests and experience in:
+I'm a software engineer at the BBC with interests and experience in:
-- cloud infrastructure and developing on AWS
+- cloud infrastructure as code and monitoring in AWS
 - microservice and full stack web app development, mainly JS front-ends (React) and Java-like backends (Java Spring, Scala)
-- API design and frameworks (REST, GraphQL, event streams)
+- API design and frameworks (REST, GraphQL, event driven)
 - data bases
 - Agile development
 - writing and designing unit/integration tests